 The lifting up of my hands as the evening sacrifice.

 Hear me when I call, O God of my righteousness!

 You have relieved me in my distress;

 Have mercy on me, and hear my prayer.

-Here’s an amazing thought, Jesus prayed for help the same way we do.
+Here’s an amazing thought… Jesus prayed for help the same way we do.
 When He needed help, He went to God in prayer.
-When we need help, we should follow His example and take our troubles to God too.
+And we can follow His example when we need help.
+During hard times we should take a cue from our Lord and Savior and take our troubles to God too.

 Again, a second time, He went away and prayed, saying, “O My Father, if this cup cannot pass away from Me unless I drink it, Your will be done.”